gomorpheus/morpheus-docs/provisioning/code/repositories.rst

 Any new or updated constructs will be refreshed within the repository at the path your repository is configured to export into.
 Bear in mind that, even if you've configured |morpheus| to export only constructs categorized with a specific Label, any required dependencies would also be exported.
 For example, if you've labeled a Workflow to be exported, |morpheus| will also export the dependency Tasks so the Workflow will be functional.
 A similar behavior applies for exported Library Items which may have a number of dependencies.
 In the screenshot below, files can be seen populating the targeted Github repository.

 ..
 IMAGE:: /images/provisioning/import/githubView.png

+|morpheus| items are exported as scribe files.
+These are HCL-formatted representations of the construct as code.
+They include static attributes representative of the attributes set on the construct itself or they may use UUIDs to refer to other constructs or integrations.
+It shouldn't be necessary to view or edit them unless you're curious.

+..
+IMAGE:: /images/provisioning/import/viewScribe.png
+  :width: 50%

 Importing
 ^^^^^^^^^